Tagalog is the basis for Philipino, the official (national) language of the Philippines.

 Tagalog has borrowed much of its bones from other languages, primarily Spanish, Malay, Sanskrit, and Javanese, historically.
 Over 330 years of Spanish occupation of the Philippines made Spanish clergymen the custodians of the language for some time; but, now that it's on its own legs, it borrows where it can and must.
 These days, there are dialects adopting lingual shifts and tropes wherever geography has thrown them.

-More and more people are picking Tagalog up as a second language.
-Its demand is undeniable, and it's easy to learn.
-The alphabet is Roman, and if you know how to pronounce the vowels in Spanish, picking up a couple of Tagalog idioms can be a piece of cake.
+The alphabet has evolved into Roman, and if you know how to pronounce the vowels in Spanish, picking up a couple of Tagalog idioms can be a piece of cake.